Refinitiv/refinitiv-ui/documents/src/pages/elements/flag.md

 ## Usage

 You can set a flag's code via the `flag` attribute to display the flag.
-Alternatively, instead of using the `flag` attribute, you can manually provide the url of an svg flag using the `src` attribute.
+Alternatively, you can set the url of an svg file or relative path to your svg file using the `src` attribute.

 ```html
 <ef-flag flag="br"></ef-flag>